Rodrigo (footballer, born 1994)

-Rodrigo Vasconcelos Oliveira (born 11 February 1994), simply known as Rodrigo, is a Brazilian footballer who plays for Tombense as a defensive midfielder.
+Rodrigo Vasconcelos Oliveira (born 11 February 1994), simply known as Rodrigo, is a Brazilian footballer who plays for Brusque on loan from Tombense as a defensive midfielder.

 Club career

 Born in Ituiutaba, Minas Gerais, Rodrigo graduated with Goiás' youth setup, and made his senior debuts while on loan at Aparecidense in 2012.
 In 2014, he was promoted to the main squad by manager Claudinei Oliveira.

 On 15 May 2014 Rodrigo made his first team – and Série A – debut, coming on as a late substitute in a 2–0 home win against Botafogo.
 After the departure of Amaral to Palmeiras, he was made a starter ahead of the 2015 season.